Collaborate with IslandWood staff and other teachers to make science engaging and meaningful for your 6th-12th grade students.

 Our professional development opportunities are designed to support powerful learning experiences that connect to students’ lives.
 In this time of increasing awareness and activism, we are joining with teachers to address the vast racial, economic, and environmental disparities in our communities and classrooms.

 During this course, you will explore with IslandWood staff and other teachers how local phenomena and investigations in YOUR community can be centered in a Next Generation Science Standards storyline to connect to the interests and identities of your students and support understanding of the impact of climate change.
-We will use an example phenomenal storyline to explore possibilities during our two large group sessions in November.
+We will use an example phenomenon storyline to explore possibilities during our large group session in January.
 Two small group follow up sessions will provide the opportunity to develop and discuss with other teachers what a hyperlocal storyline approach could look like for your students.

 By the end of this course participants will…